 Your clothing will be scrutinised and the clothing-scruts will sign the group label that should be on the right hand side of your helmet/visor to show that they've checked your gear.
 We will have a large and hairy scrut checking that you've got your signed clothing/group sticker affixed to your helmet before you go on track.

-Seriously though, speaking as one who was stupid enough to go backwards into a tyre wall at some speed, I must say that I'm very pleased that I was wearing a back protector at the time.
+Speaking as one who was stupid enough to go backwards into a tyre wall at some speed, I must say that I'm very pleased that I was wearing a back protector at the time.
 It probably made the difference between walking away with a few bruises and something far nastier.
-So, do yourself a favour and wear a back protector.
+So, this is a Good Thing.

 Having said that, if you do wear a custom painted Simson Bandit (Hi Mav!) if the helmet appears to be in good nick you shouldn't have a problem.
 Please be aware though that there are helmets on sale (certain types of Simson car racing helmets for example) that are not suitable for motorcycle use and will not be allowed on track.

 The marshals at Cadwell are well versed in what's right and what's not and they have spotted non-motorcycle helmets before and stopped people getting on track.
 If in any doubt whatsoever, bring a non-flip front, full face helmet with an ACU sticker.

 Anyone expecting to get on the track in a gouged and beaten up 1970's Centurion will have to think again.